 That said, container soil does dry out quicker than normal, so make sure you water regularly.
 I’ve found that carrots dehydrate if the soil is left to go too dry.

 How to Sowing Your Carrot Seeds in the Container?

-When sowing, I sprinkle plenty of seeds on the surface of the soil before covering with more soil so they are about an inch deep.
+When sowing carrots in containers, I sprinkle plenty of seeds on the surface of the soil before covering it with more soil so they are about an inch deep.
 I don’t scrimp with carrot seeds, as there are thousands in a packet and you can pick up free or very cheap carrot seeds all over the place in Springtime.
 Magazines are always giving them away, and many retailers sell packets for less than a quid.